explaingit

 Prompt 1

-Show me how to create a simple counter component in Yew with state and event handlers.
+Using Yew, show me how to create a simple counter component in Rust with a button that increments the count and displays it on the page.

 Prompt 2